 Most sushi restaurants are aware of the health implication of eating raw food.

 So, they’re careful about the selection, storage, and preparation of the fish they use as sashimi or sushi.
-You want to eat sushi only in first-class restaurants and buy “sushi-grade” fish when you want to prepare the dish at home.
+You want to eat sushi only in first-class restaurants and buy “sushi-grade” fish at your grocer when you want to prepare the dish at home.